Oracle ORDER BY Clause

 Oracle ORDER BY - sort column descending order

-B) Sorting rows by multiple columns example
+Sorting by multiple columns #

 To sort multiple columns, you separate each column in the ORDER BY clause by a comma.